gtzheng/gtzheng.github.io/_pages/about.md

 In addition to solving fundamental machine learning problems, I am also passionate about **application-driven machine learning**, leveraging techniques such as self-supervised learning and generative modeling to accelerate knowledge discovery in genomics.

- > `📣 I am actively seeking internship, full-time, or postdoctoral positions and would be happy to discuss any potential opportunities.`